GearsAD/GraffSDK.jl/docs/src/examples/basics_variablesandfactors.md

 newLandmark = VariableRequest("l1", "Point2", ["LANDMARK"])
 response = addVariable(synchronyConfig, newLandmark)
 ```

+NOTE: These are by default created with IsReady set to false.
+The assumption is that you are building lower-level elements, so you should call putReady once you want these nodes to be solved.

 #### Variable Types
 If you have installed RoME, you can check for the latest variable types with: